deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 *I may not be there with you doing the PT or whatever.
 But I pray for you every day, I think of you every minute, and knowing you're thinking of me even with what you're going through is what helps me too.
 You've been there for ME through all the really big shit of the last few years too, you know that?*

 *I feel lonely a lot.
-No you, no Sara, no Hayley…I love* (here Ava had written the word 'your' and then scribbled over it) *Dad, but you can't have a social life of just one person.*
+No you, no Sara, no Hayley...I love* (here Ava had written the word 'your' and then scribbled over it) *Dad, but you can't have a social life of just one person.*

 *I guess we're both learning how to cope with just being there for each other in spirit rather than in person, huh?*